noszczykmichal/To-do-list--JS/README.md

 ## Project Status
 Project is completed and probably won't be developed with this setup.
 In the future I'm going to recreate this project with diffrent setup (React.js) adding new features e.g.
--list saved online
+- list saved online
--many lists saved by the same user
+- many lists saved by the same user
--browsing through all the lists user has saved
+- browsing through all the lists user has saved

 ## Acknowledgements